influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/concepts/crosswalk.md

 (currently in _beta_) and [InfluxDB Cloud 2.0](https://v2.docs.influxdata.com/v2.0/cloud/get-started/), a generally available Platform as a Service (PaaS) available across multiple Cloud Service Providers.
-Using Flux with InfluxDB 1.8+ lets you get familiar with Flux concepts and syntax and prepare for InfluxDB 2.0 OSS general availability planned for later this year.
+Using Flux with InfluxDB 1.8+ lets you get familiar with Flux concepts and syntax and ease the transition to InfluxDB 2.0.

 ### InfluxQL